 - Drinking chamomile tea has been proven to have a significant increase in urinary levels of hippurate and glycine, which have been associated with increased antibacterial activity and another study showed that it relieved hypertensive symptoms and decreased the systolic blood pressure significantly, increasing urinary output

-- It’s been shown to potentially have anti-cancer properties
+- It’s been shown to promote healthy cell growth

-- It may contribute to a reduction in the risk of death from coronary heart disease in elderly men
+- It may contribute to a reduction in the risk of death from damage in blood vessels of the heart in elderly men

-- It’s been shown to have “significant antimicrobial activity” (referenced study PDF) and another study showing it’s potential as an antibacterial treatment for gastrointestinal issues
+- It’s been shown to have “significant” germ-destroying activity (referenced study PDF) and another study showing it’s potential as an antibacterial treatment for support of healthy bladder function

 - And much more research backing up all these studies can be found by clicking here.

 - Add 1–2 drops to your favorite moisturizer, shampoo, or conditioner to promote youthful-looking skin and hair.

 - Add 1–2 drops to herbal teas or hot drinks to soothe the body and mind.*